 Early Icelandic society in some ways replicated the social and political structures of the lands from which the first settlers came, but in other ways created its own institutions that were better-adapted to the local conditions.
 They have aptly been called proto-democratic, but with a Norse twist.

 Viking Age Icelandic society is fascinating to read about today due to its uniqueness and the fact that a striking proportion of our knowledge of Viking Age society in general comes from the proud record-keepers and storytellers among the Icelanders of subsequent generations.
 Jesse Byock’s Viking Age Iceland is a stellar introduction to this captivating slice of Norse history.
-Click here to view or buy Viking Age Iceland at Amazon, where it’s discounted 27% from its list price.
+Click here to view or buy Viking Age Iceland at Amazon.

 10. The Viking World, edited by Stefan Brink and Neil Price